 Collaboration, like glue, forms strong bonds.
-Because writers and editors open up to each other so much through their work relationship, you may begin to form a connection with your editor unlike anything you've experienced.
+Because writers and editors open up to each other so much through their work relationship, you may begin to connect with your editor on a whole new level.

 Most editors care just as much about your story as you do, and they dedicate their working life to see the title succeed.
 You can trust your editor to become a reliable, trustworthy confidant.

 Another way editors are more than a typo spotter is that they, over time, become your writing coach.
-They are another helpful pair of eyes ready and willing to make your book shine, and these professional story weavers may become your best writing mentor.
-Editors may push you to complete another chapter, tell you when you're not performing as well as they know you can, and cheer you on when you need a bit of encouragement.
+They're another helpful pair of eyes ready and willing to make your book shine.
+These professional story weavers may become your best writing mentor too.
+Editors may push you to complete another chapter, tell you when your performance is down, and cheer you on when you need encouragement.

 5. They Can Help Your Book Get Noticed

 Traditional publishing is changing.
 It's harder than ever to break into the business with the next best story, which is why many authors turn to self-publishing.
-There are pros and cons to traditional publishing vs self-publishing, like how publishing houses typically have a team who polishes the text and creates a stunning book cover design whereas going it alone means you must find this team.
+There are pros and cons to both traditional vs. self-publishing, like how publishing houses have a team who polishes the text and creates a stunning book cover design.
+Going it alone means you must find your team.
 Once you find the editor for you, however, no worries.

-One of the biggest differences to self-publishing is that you have to get your book in front of readers yourself.
+One of the most significant differences in self-publishing is that you must get your book in front of readers yourself.
 Don't expect to make a living on book sales, but an editor can help your book gain more recognition.
-Hopefully, people like your book and this turns into sales.
+Hopefully, people like your book and this translates to sales.

 Self-publishing places you directly in front of the people who are most interested in your story.
-The readers can locate your work easily, especially if you use Amazon KDP or Sellfly.
+The readers can locate your work quickly, primarily if you use Amazon KDP or Sellfly.
 The process is faster and easier than ever.

 If You Want to Sell, Find an Editor

 If you want to produce your best work, a top story to rank well among the best authors of our day, you need an editor.
-Most self-publishers don't strike gold, but you have more say and possibilities when you own the complete rights to your creation.
-Editors help you get there, as these 5 legit reasons you need an editor shows.
+Most self-publishers don't strike gold, but you have more say and possibilities when you own the full rights to your creation.
+Editors help you get there, as these ten legit reasons you need an editor shows.